nautobot/nautobot/nautobot/docs/user-guide/core-data-model/ipam/vlan.md

 ### Multiple Locations, Stretched Layer 2

-Where you would want to take into account of the Many to Many capability where you can have a single VLAN that is associated with multiple locations is where the layer 2 environment is in fact stretched and devices within the VLAN are able to communicate via layer 2 mechanisms.
-Such designs include a campus network where you do have multiple locations but a shared VLAN across all of them for say wireless networks.
+You would want to have a single VLAN that is associated with multiple Locations when the layer 2 environment is in fact stretched and devices within the VLAN are able to communicate via layer 2 mechanisms.
+Such designs include a campus network where you do have multiple Locations but a shared VLAN across all of them, for example wireless networks.
 Or in a data center fabric where the layer 2 is in fact stretched across the sites.